• Menu

 Conclusion

-Queretaro, we will be back, there is still so much to see and do there!
-We will travel your wine and cheese trails, revisit the colonial buildings and dine in the many of the restaurants that you have on offer.
+Queretaro, we will be back; there is still so much to see and do there!
+We will travel your wine and cheese trails, revisit the colonial buildings and dine in the many restaurants you offer.
 We will get lost again wandering your streets, it will be another adventure for us.

 Where to next?